Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Mathematical formulation

 Finally, we formulate the following constraints to model the dynamics of the formations of MAVs during operations and to characterize the connections between the formations and the en-route (de)coupling operations at transfer stops.
+The binary variable $y^l_{k,i,q}(w)$ is defined to indicate whether the MAV allocated to perform the trip $k$ at stop $i$ on line $l$ in scenario $w$ is comprised by $q$ MAUs.
+If yes, we have $y^l_{k,i,q}(w) = 1$; otherwise, it equals to 0.

-According to the type of formations chosen for the MAV allocated to perform the $k$th trip at stop $i$ on line $l$ in scenario $w$, i.e., $y^l_{k,i,q}(w)$, constraints (\ref{cons_xq}) are imposed to compute the real-valued number of MAUs comprising this MAV at stop $i$ on line $l$.
+Constraints (\ref{cons_xq}) are imposed to compute the real-valued number of MAUs comprising this MAV at stop $i$ on line $l$ (i.e., $x_{k,i}^{l}(w)$ ).
 Constraints (\ref{cons_x}) are developed to guarantee that the formation of an MAV executing trip $k$ remains unaltered upon arrival and departure at stops other than transfer stops.
 Moreover, given that MAVs allocated to trips have the flexibility to be decoupled or coupled at transfer stops, the formation of MAVs can potentially change as they depart from transfer stops.
-Following this, Constraints (\ref{cons_xh_1}) link routing and decoupling operations at the transfer stop with modifications to the number of MAUs that make up the MAV to be decoupled.
+Following this, constraints (\ref{cons_xh_1}) link routing and decoupling operations at the transfer stop (i.e., when $h_{k,k'}^{g}(w)=1$) with modifications to the number of MAUs that make up the MAV to be decoupled.
 Nonlinear constraints (\ref{cons_xh_2}) are formulated to calculate the number of MAUs included in the MAV that is assigned to execute trip $k$ upon departing from transfer stop $i$ on line $l$.
 We derive the linearized form of this set of nonlinear constraints in Appendix \ref{sec:Linearization}.
-Constraints (\ref{eq:dominY}) and constraints (\ref{eq:dominX}) give the domain of binary decision variable $y^l_{k,i,q}(w)$ and $x_{k,i}^l(w)$, respectively.
+Constraints (\ref{eq:dominY}) define the domain.